 The Bahariya Oasis is 370 km north of the capital Cairo, it is 94 km long and 40 km wide and covers an area of 2000 km². in the heart of the oasis is the capital Bawiti.
-The Oasis is surrounded by various numbers of huge mountains like Ghurabi, Maghrafa and Dist and tourism and iron ore mining are the main economical sectors.
-Life is able to find the way as it produces agriculture products like guavas, mangos, olives, and dates.
-In the northernmost point of the oasis is the small lake of Al Marun.
+The Oasis is surrounded by various numbers of huge mountains like Ghurabi, Maghrafa, and Dist, and tourism and iron ore mining are the main economic sectors.
+Life is able to find the way as it produces agricultural products like guavas, mangos, olives, and dates.
+In the northernmost point of the oasis in the small lake of Al Martin.
 There is also a number of natural hot springs in the north of the oasis.
-The Oasis holds a museum which contains a number of native art.
+The Oasis holds a museum that contains a number of native art.
 It contains a number of massive mountains like Gebel Maghrafa, Gebel Ghurabi, Gebel Dist also known as the English Mountain.

-One of the most famous sites is the temple and chapels of Ain El Muftella which the tombs of 26th dynasty including pharaoh Amasis (570 BC-526 BC).
-There is also the tombs of Zed Amun Ef Ankh which contain the rich decorations and ornaments with religious scenes of mortuary rituals and offerings.
-The most beautiful Necropolis in the Oasis is the Muzzawaqa that holds 300 tombs heavily decorated and perfectly preserved, containing main themes of giving offerings to the dead person, and the procession of the funeral in a Greco- roman artistic style.
+One of the most famous sites is the temple and chapels of Ain El Muftella which are the tombs of the 26th dynasty including Pharaoh Amasis (570 BC-526 BC).
+There are also the tombs of Zed Amun Ef Ankh which contain the rich decorations and ornaments with religious scenes of mortuary rituals and offerings.
+The most beautiful Necropolis in the Oasis is the Muzzawaqa that holds 300 tombs heavily decorated and perfectly preserved, containing the main themes of giving offerings to the dead person, and the procession of the funeral in a Greco- roman artistic style.
 The Museum of Al Bahareya which was built in 2005 is located in the center of the Oasis filled with the works of the oasis's local artists.

 The natural beauty of Egypt knows no bounds, discover all the incredible destination of this majestic location and explore some of its incomparable artifacts.